SkiFire13/master-thesis/chapters/3-algorithm.typ

 It can be observed that strategies on a parity game and those on its induced total game create a bijection.
 In fact notice that the condition $v in V_i and v E != varempty$ in the first case of $sigma'$ is equivalent to requiring $v in dom(sigma)$, meaning that restricting $sigma'$ to $dom(sigma)$ will result in $sigma$ itself.

 The bijection is not only limited to this.
-It can be showed that strategies that are correlated in this bijection will also induce plays with the same winner.
+It can be showed that strategies that are related by this bijection will also induce plays with the same winner.

 #theorem("plays on induced strategies")[
   Let $G = (V_0, V_1, E, p)$ be a parity game and $G' = (V'_0, V'_1, E', p')$ be the induced total parity game from $G$.
 Let $sigma_0$ and $sigma_1$ be two strategies on $G$ and $sigma'_0$ and $sigma'_1$ the unique corresponding strategies on $G'$.
 Let $v in V_0 union V_1$ and consider the plays starting from $v_0$ on the instances $I = (G, sigma_0, sigma_1)$ and $I' = (G', sigma'_0, sigma'_1)$.
 The two plays have the same winner.

   // TODO: Better "Proof" label
-  Proof. \
+  Proof.\
   We will prove that for all $i$ the play induced by $I$ is won by player $i$ if and only if the induced play by $I'$ is also won by player $i$:
-  - $=>)$: We distinguish two cases on the play induced by $I$:
+  - $=> \)$: We distinguish two cases on the play induced by $I$:
     - the play is infinite: $v_0 v_1 v_2 ... $, then every vertex is in $dom(sigma_i)$ for some $i$ and thus $sigma'_i$ are defined to be equal to $sigma_i$ and will induce the same play, which is won by player $i$;
     - the play is finite: $v_0 v_1 ... v_n$, with $v_n in V_(1-i)$ because the play is won by player $i$.
 For the same reason as the previous point the two induced plays are the same until $v_n$, which is not in $dom(sigma_(1-i))$ but is in $dom(sigma'_(1-i))$.
 The play induced by $I'$ is $v_0 v_1 ... v_n w_i l_(1-i) w_i ...$ which is also won by player $i$ because only the vertices $w_i$ and $l_(1-i)$ repeat infinitely often, and they have both priority favourable to player $i$.
   - $arrow.l.double \)$: We distinguish the following cases on the play induced by $I'$: